19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 [Act 27 of 2014 wef 01/10/2014]

-“Judge” means a Judge of the High Court and includes the Chief Justice and any person appointed to exercise the powers of a Judge;
+“Judge” means a Judge of the High Court and includes the Chief Justice and any person sitting in the High Court in accordance with section 9;

+[Act 42 of 2014 wef 01/01/2015]

-“Judge of Appeal” includes the Chief Justice and a Judge of the High Court sitting as a judge of the Court of Appeal under section 29(3);
+“Judge of Appeal” includes the Chief Justice and any person sitting in the Court of Appeal in accordance with section 29;

-“Public Prosecutor” includes a Deputy Public Prosecutor;
+[Act 42 of 2014 wef 01/01/2015]

+[Deleted by Act 42 of 2014 wef 01/01/2015]

 “Registrar” means the Registrar of the Supreme Court and includes the Deputy Registrar and the Assistant Registrars;